NVIDIA-Genomics-Research/AtacWorks/tutorials/tutorial2.md

 ## Introduction

 In this tutorial we use a pre-trained AtacWorks model to denoise and call peaks from low-coverage aggregate single-cell ATAC-seq data.
-We use the dsc-ATAC-seq dataset presented in reference (1), section (when text is ready, add a reference to page number, section).
+We use the dsc-ATAC-seq dataset presented in reference (1), section (when text is ready, add a reference to page number, section, table).
 This dataset consists of single-cell ATAC-seq data from several types of human blood cells.

 We selected 2400 NK cells from this dataset - this is our ‘clean’, high-coverage dataset.
 We then randomly sampled 50 of these 2400 NK cells.
 Here's what the ATAC-seq signal from 50 cells and 2400 cells looks like, for a region on chromosome 10: